lukevanin/ios-assessment/README.md

 Luke Van In

+## Project structure

+* HornetAssessment: Runnable iOS application, demonstrating the `BrowserViewController`.
+* ComponentKit: Framework containing the implementation for `ScrollableStackView`, `ScrollableStackViewController`, `BrowserViewController` for question 4.
+* Model: Illustrative implementation of a finite state machine for question 4.
+* ModelTests: Runnable unit tests for the FSM implemented in the model framework.

 ## Question 1: Background layout-related crashes

 > Right after rushed iOS13 update we started experiencing background related crashes.
 Call